pirsch-analytics/faser/README.md

 example.com/?url=github.com&size=64
 ```

 This request will return the favicon for `github.com` scaled to a maximum of 64px width and height.
 The `size` parameter is optional.
 If you don't provide it, the maximum size will be returned.
-Make sure you sure you still set the maximum sizes on your end, as the favicon might not have the exact size you specified (if it's a svg for example).
+Make sure that you still set the maximum sizes on your end, as the favicon might not have the exact size you specified (if it's a svg for example).

 ## Changelog